-Students/parents may choose to use Florida Virtual School or private school alternatives to make up failed courses over the summer.
+Students/parents may choose to use Florida Virtual School or private school alternatives to make up failed course over the summer.
 However, these courses must be completed with a passing grade and the school notified prior to the first day of school in order to be promoted to the next grade.

-SUMMER SCHOOL/EXTENDED DAY GRADING AND REPORTING TO PARENTS
+SUMMER SCHOOL/EXTENDED DAY GRADING AND REPROTING TO PARENTS

-The adopted regular school year grading system will be used for the summer school/extended day program.
+The adopted regular school year grading system will be used for the extended day program.
 Students may earn up to 10 points to be added to their grade (up to a 70/C with 90% attendance at designated schools after school program).
 The process for this will include documentation with a form to be filled out by the after-school teacher and signed by the regular school day teacher.
-In cases where the student participated in grade forgiveness, he/she must successfully complete the prescribed program of work after an improved grade.
-If, after the completion of summer school/extended day, the student has demonstrated mastery in all five basic subject areas (language arts, mathematics, science, social studies, and reading), he/she will be promoted to the next grade level.
-If the student fails to master the required academic areas, his/her record will be reviewed by the school, and determination of placement will be made.
 (See Appendix 18)

-SUMTER VIRTUAL SCHOOL /SUMTER VIP FULL-TIME
+SUMTER VIRTUAL SCHOOL/SUMER VIP FULL-TIME